 \subsubsection{Sensory stimuli}

 To model stimulus-evoked activity, sensory signals were incorporated as additional, depolarizing external inputs to the cortical circuit (Eq.~\ref{eq:LIF}).
-For the clustered networks, 50\% of the assemblies were chosen at random to receive input from a particular stimulus; for each selected cluster, stimulus-related input was applied to 50\% of its E cells (chosen at random).
+For the clustered networks, 50\% of the assemblies were chosen at random to receive input from a particular stimulus; for each selected cluster, stimulus-related input was then applied to 50\% of its E cells (chosen at random).
 In this way, two different stimuli in general targeted unique but overlapping sets of clusters.
 For the uniform networks, a given stimulus was modeled as an external input that was applied to a randomly-selected subset of the E cells; for each stimulus, the total number of stimulated neurons was chosen to be the same as in the clustered model.
-Throughout the text, we refer to cells and/or clusters that receive input from a particular stimulus $s$ as ``targeted" by that stimulus, and cells and/or clusters that do not receive input from stimulus $s$ as ``not-targeted" by that stimulus.
-Matching the five tones used in the experiments, we presented each model network with five different stimuli.
+Throughout the text, we refer to the cells and/or clusters that receive input from a particular stimulus $s$ as ``targeted" by that stimulus, and the cells and/or clusters that do not receive input from stimulus $s$ as ``not-targeted" by that stimulus.
+We presented each model network with five different stimuli, matching the five tones used in the experiments.

 If the $i^{th}$ cell of population $\alpha \in \{E,I\}$ was targeted by a given stimulus, then the stimulus-related input to that cell took the form